vpatkov/continuity-tester/README.md

   Consumes 0.7 mA when on (+0.3 mA when beeping), 0.1 μA when off.
 After 3 minites of inactivity, the tester switched off automatically.

-- **Test points for measuring the amplifed resistance signal.**
-  In case you want more precise measurements, connect a voltmeter to the dedicated test points.
-This tester isn't a calibrated ohmmeter, so this should be used only for relative measurements.
-Voltage scale on the test points is approx. 100 mV/Ω. An analog voltmeter is recommended here.

 - **±30 V input protection.**
   The tester should not be used on a powered circuit, but just in case.
   Also saves against charged capacitors.
 The input impedance of the tester is